What Shopify built-in inventory tool was — and why merchants relied on it

 - Starts at $99/month — pricing scales with order volume

-This is overkill for most merchants who were using Stocky.
+This is overkill for most merchants who were using built-in inventory tools.
 It's the right choice for operations that have grown past the limitations of simpler tools — multiple warehouse locations, omnichannel selling, or finance teams that need inventory data integrated into accounting.
 For a standard Shopify store with one location and a handful of suppliers, the complexity and cost aren't justified.

 Shopify Native Purchase Orders — What Shopify Provides by Default

-Shopify added basic purchase order functionality after retiring Stocky.
+Shopify added basic purchase order functionality after retiring built-in inventory tools.
 You can create a PO, add products to it, and mark items as received.
-It's a structural improvement over having nothing, but it doesn't attempt to replace what Stocky's intelligence layer provided.
+It's a structural improvement over having nothing, but it doesn't attempt to replace what the built-in inventory tool's intelligence layer provided.

 - Create and track purchase orders inside Shopify admin